corytortoise/pocketmine-1vs1-plugin/README.md

 ### Description:
 You want to make 1vs1s on your MCPE server ?
 This plugin is for you !

+*Minifixio is inactive.
+I had planned to take over this plugin, but instead I will be writing a new version from scratch.
+You can find it over [here](https://github.com/corytortoise/DuelsPE).
+In the mean time, I will patch this plugin as needed, since a lot of people use it.*

 Cool things:
 -> Multi arenas system
 -> Auto queue management